javmarina/Nintendo-Switch-Remote-Control/gui/README.md

 This Java project contains a client and server module, which can be compiled, and additional utility modules: 'util' module that acts as a dependency of the other two and the 'WebRTC' module with WebRTC-specific code.
 I used IntelliJ Idea.

 In order to use this project, you need both `client.jar` and `server.jar`.
-You can download them [here](https://github.com/javmarina/Nintendo-Switch-Remote-Control/releases/tag/latest), but note that they are compiled so that both programs use a signaling server running locally in port 3000.

-If you want to play remotely, you will need to deploy the signaling server to the cloud.
-The signaling server code is available [here](https://github.com/javmarina/Switch-Signaling-Server).
-When deployed, annotate the address, write it to the `SIGNALING_SERVER` in [SignalingPeer.java](https://github.com/javmarina/Nintendo-Switch-Remote-Control/blob/java-fx/gui/WebRTC/src/main/java/com/javmarina/webrtc/signaling/SignalingPeer.java), and compile by running `gradle buildAll`.
+You can download them [here](https://github.com/javmarina/Nintendo-Switch-Remote-Control/releases/tag/latest).
+You can also modify the code and compile the JARs by running `gradle buildAll`.
 Both JARs will appear in the root folder.

+The signaling server is provided and running on the cloud.
+Its code is available [here](https://github.com/javmarina/Switch-Signaling-Server).
+You can also deploy your own server and edit the `SIGNALING_SERVER` field in [SignalingPeer.java](https://github.com/javmarina/Nintendo-Switch-Remote-Control/blob/java-fx/gui/WebRTC/src/main/java/com/javmarina/webrtc/signaling/SignalingPeer.java).

 The [Jamepad](https://github.com/williamahartman/Jamepad) library is used for reading controller input.
 The Discord bot is implemented using [Discord4J](https://github.com/Discord4J/Discord4J).